ShinhwanKang/BeGin/docs/index.rst

 ================================================

 **BeGin** (**Be** nchmark **G** raph Cont **in** ual Learning) is an *easy* and *fool-proof* framework for graph continual learning.
-**BeGin** is *easily extended* since it is *modularized* with reusable module for data processing, algorithm design, validation, and evaluation.
+**BeGin** is *easily extended* since it is modularized with reusable module for data processing, algorithm design, training, validation, and evaluation.
+Next, BeGin is *fool-proof* by completely separating the evaluation module from the learning part, where users implement their own graph CL methods, in order to eliminate potential mistakes in evaluation.
+In addition, BeGin provides 23 benchmark scenarios for graph from 14 real-world datasets, which cover 12 combinations of the incremental settings and the levels of problem.
+In addition, BeGin provides various basic evaluation metrics for measuring the performances and final evalution metrics designed for continual learning.
+For the details, please refer the contents below.

 Contents
 ------------